weimeilin79/rpg-rag/instructions/module-one/03-genai_lambda-container.md

 ## Create the Second Lambda Function using Docker

+AWS Lambda allows you to run code without provisioning or managing servers, and it supports different methods for deploying your functions.
+One powerful and flexible approach is to use container images for deploying Lambda functions.
+Containers enable you to package and deploy your application with all its dependencies, providing consistency across development, testing, and production environments.

+Why Use Containers for Lambda Functions?

+- Custom Runtime and Dependencies: Containers allow you to include custom runtimes, binaries, and other dependencies that might not be supported natively by Lambda’s built-in runtimes.
+- Consistency: By packaging your code and dependencies together in a container, you ensure that your Lambda function runs consistently in any environment, reducing the "works on my machine" problem.
+- Portability: Containers make it easier to port applications across different environments and cloud providers, providing greater flexibility in deployment.
+- Complex Dependencies: When your application has complex dependencies or requires a specific environment setup, containers provide a straightforward way to package everything together.
+- Increased Deployment Size: Lambda traditionally has a deployment package size limit of 50 MB (zipped) and 250 MB (unzipped).
+Using containers increases this limit to up to 10 GB, making it easier to include large dependencies and binaries.

 ### Add Topics in Redpanda Serverless Platform
 -  Open the Redpanda Serverless platform in your web browser.